DataDog/integrations-extras/aws_pricing/README.md

 ### Installation

-The Aws_pricing check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The AWS Pricing check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.

 ### Configuration